Parent and Carers Handbook

 Childhood illnesses

-Your child will have typical childhood illnesses during their time in school, if they are sick or have diarrhoea they will need to be off for 48 hours form the last bout of sickness
+Your child will have typical childhood illnesses during their time in school, but please note that if they are sick or have diarrhoea, they will need to be off school for 48 hours form the last bout of sickness.

-If you are unsure about any illnesses or what to do, please refer to the NHS “Little Orange Book” which has some great advice for parents.
-If your child has an infectious illness please let usas soon as possible so we can ensure other students or staff who are vulnerable in the class group are alerted if needed.
+If you are unsure about any illnesses or what to do, please refer to the NHS 'Little Orange Book' which has some great advice for parents.
+If your child has an infectious illness please let us know as soon as possible, so we can ensure that other students or staff, who are vulnerable in the class group, are alerted, if needed.

 Authorisation and Documentation

 Any medication must be accompanied by a completed and signed Medication Authorisation Form.
 This form should include detailed instructions from a licensed healthcare provider and must be signed by a parent or guardian.
-The form can be acquired at the school office or school website.
+The form can be acquired at the school office or it can be downloaded from the school website.

 Original Packaging

-All medication must be brought into school in their original containers (pharmacy label attached) Needs to clearly state the details of prescription (name of child, name of medication, dosage, administration instructions)
+All medication must be brought into school in its original container/packaging (pharmacy label attached).
+The details of the prescription needs to be clearly stated on the medication (name of child, name of medication, dosage, administration instructions).

-Medication should be securely stored in the school nurse's office and administrated accordingly
+Medication will be securely stored in the school nurse's office and it will be administrated appropriately.

 Reminders for out of date or need for medication